Kazade/simulant-engine/documentation/tutorial_1.md

 It may take a little while.
 When the process finishes you'll find a new directory called "monsters" has been created.

-Now open the file manager ("Files") and navigate to the Projects folder.
+Now open the file manager and navigate to the Projects folder.

 ![figure 1](/documentation/images/tutorial_1_1.png?raw=true)